Racism in America

 Sept.
 16, 2020 at 7:00 p.m.

-This webinar addresses how racism came to be so enmeshed in policing and incarceration in the United States and why efforts aimed at ameliorating its impact so often fail.
+This webinar addressed how racism came to be so enmeshed in policing and incarceration in the United States and why efforts aimed at ameliorating its impact so often fail.
 Participants discussed what is meant by prison abolition and police defunding, why racism matters, and possible ways for the country to move forward.

 The College of Arts & Sciences partnered with Cornell Law School for this event, with opening remarks from Noliwe Rooks, The W.E.B.
 Du Bois Professor of Literature and director of the American Studies Program.
 Marc Lacey ’87, national editor for The New York Times and the inaugural College of Arts & Sciences Distinguished Visiting Journalist served as moderator.